 The Company earned its initial 50% interest in the Mary March Joint Venture by incurring \$755,000 of property expenditures and issuing 100,000 common shares valued at \$16,000 and 100,000 warrants valued at \$8,600.
 The Company is also required to make a cash payment of \$2,000,000 within six months of commercial production.
 The Company's interest is also subject to a 1% NSR royalty due upon commencement of commercial production.
-The remaining 50% interest in the Joint Venture was held by Glencore.
-The Company maintains a right of first refusal on Glencore's interest.
+The remaining 50% interest in the Joint Venture is held by Glencore, on which the Company maintains a right of first refusal.
 For exploration expenditures during 2013, 2014, 2015 and 2016, Glencore was subject to a voluntary reduction due to non-participation of these exploration programs.
 Canstar now holds a 56% interest in the Joint Venture and Glencore holds a 44% interest.
 Glencore did not contribute to the most recent program and accordingly, will be subject to an additional voluntary reduction.

-The Mary March Joint Venture is comprised of four Fee Simple Grants consisting of five separate land parcels and covering 1,486.88Ha and portions of two map-staked licenses containing 201 claims and covering 5,025 hectares and is located approximately 20 kilometres east of the past producing Buchans mine, near Buchans Junction, Newfoundland.
+The Mary March Joint Venture has an area of 2,834 hectares and is comprised of four Fee Simple Grants consisting of five separate land parcels and covering 1,486 hectares and portions of two map-staked licenses containing 88 claims and covering 1,347 hectares and is located approximately 20 kilometres east of the past producing Buchans mine, near

+Buchans Junction, Newfoundland.
 High grade Cu-Pb-Zn-Ag-Au massive sulphides of economic significance were discovered on the Mary March Joint Venture by Phelps in 1999, but the core discovery areas of the property had been dormant since August 2000.